Platform:

 Declarative Pattern Blueprints

-My role: feature owner, designed and created BP framework, created most of the patterns for our game, created BP standards for our department, created BP review process and performed the reviews
+My role: feature owner, designed and created the BP framework, created most of the declarative pattern Blueprints, created BP standards for our department, created our BP review process and performed the reviews

 Level Design Blueprints